pi-lar/neuropil/doc/source/compared_to.rst

 Comparison Chart
 ****************

-This page gives you a short overview of how we compare the neuropil messaging layer to some of the other products / standards on the market.
-It is also meant to give you an overview of existing solutions and/or measures, but you'll soon notice that neuropil messaging layer draws from many sources and creates its own unique value proposition.
+This page gives you a short overview of how we compare the neuropil cybersecurity mesh to some of the other products / standards on the market.
+It is also meant to give you an overview of existing solutions and/or measures, but you'll soon notice that neuropil cybersecurity mesh draws from many sources and creates its own unique value proposition.

 Digital Identities